 Frank Bruce Sculpture Trail | Feshiebridge | Free

 Frank Bruce was a sculptor and you can see his carvings in this tranquil walled garden which fill the woodland with spirits and stories.
 A great place to let the imagination run wild.
 This is a short 1 mile trail suitable for buggies and wheelchairs.
-They are holding a Halloween walk on the 29th October from 7-9pm.
-Join the Forestry Commission for some spooky fun.

 Mr Simms Olde Sweet Shop | Aviemore | £